ryanongra/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `ForYourInterest` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a new member into the system**
+**Use case: UC01 - Add a new member into the system**

 **MSS**

 1. User wants to add a new member.
 2. User enters the details of the new member, which are name, phone number, telegram handle and email.
-3. Systems confirms that the member is added.
+3. System confirms that the member is added.

     Use case ends.